-Some clients need help fast and I offer high intensity work when so required.
-Others want to work more in depth.
-In either case the people I work with want help with relationships, fears or depression - the themes that persistently recur in their lives; the things people secretly think of as their 'fate' - but which need not be.
+Some clients want help fast and I offer high intensity work when needed; others want to work in depth.
+Mostly clients I work with want help with relationships, fear, stress or despair - the themes that persistently recur in their lives; the things some secretly think of as their fate but which need not be.
 I help clients identify both desired outcomes and the obstacles that stand in their way, that inhibit them from acting with freedom - from engaging with their goals, their careers, their lives.

 I offer relationship work and find that relationships are first influenced by our relationship with ourselves.
 How we feel about ourselves somehow invariably finds its way into our private lives or working environments, which is why relationship issues can be dealt with in individual as well as couples therapy.
-Self-attacking tendencies / self-punishing behaviours and self-criticism all affect self-esteem, and can trigger depression and even panic.
-People judge themselves harshly for all kinds of situations they have not caused, creating needless psychic distress.
+Self-attacking tendencies/self-punishing behaviours and self-criticism all affect self-esteem, and can trigger depression and even panic.
+People judge themselves harshly for all kinds of situations they have not caused, creating acute psychic distress.

 Not all psychotherapy is about pain and heartbreak, it is also about change.
 It can be a means of expanding self-knowledge.
-It can be an integrating opportunity for bringing together the fractured, discarded or wounded parts (often the most valuable parts to assist integration and growth.
+It can prove an opportunity for bringing together the fractured, wounded or disowned parts of ourselves - often the most valuable parts to assist integration and growth.
 I have NHS experience as a group therapist, in working with children and adolescents, facilitating couples and family work and as a supervisor.

 Cross-section of clients: